deeksha-varma/portfolio_project_2/README.md

 #### Intial Stage

-At the initial stage the site will include a welcome section that displays the rules of the game and lets the user input a username, then the user is given a choice of four levels of difficulty of the game.
+At the initial stage the site will include a welcome section that displays two buttons.
+'Play' button to start playing the quiz and a 'HighScores' button to view the Leaderboard.
+The username for page displays the rules of the game and lets the user input a username, then the user is given a choice of four levels of difficulty of the game.
 Finally the game will start and run though 10 questions at the chosen level.
-An end of game page will then load, here the user can opt to play the game again.
+An end of game page will then load, here the user can opt to play the game again or save their score.

 1. **Welcome section:**
+    'Play' button - presents the user with a form to continue playing the game.
+    'High Scores' button - presents the user with a 'Leaderboard'.
+2. **Username form & Rules of the quiz:**
     A user input field that lets the user input their name.
 Displays the rules of the game.
-2. **Choose difficulty level section:**
+3. **Choose difficulty level section:**
-    This section will provide the user the option to choose from four difficulty levels.
+    This section will provide the user the option to choose from three difficulty levels - Easy, Medium, Hard.
-3. **Quiz section:**
+4. **Quiz section:**
     The user is presented with the quiz questions.
 The question is of the multiple choice format at the chosen difficulty level.
+The answers are displayed as radio buttons.
-4. **End of quiz page:**
+5. **End of quiz page:**
-    The user is presented with their score and a congratulatory message for successfully completing the quiz.
-The user can also choose to play again.
+    The user is presented with their score and a congratulatory message and an image for successfully completing the quiz.
+The user can also choose to play again or save score.
+6. **Leaderboard/High Scores page:**
+    The user can see the top 5 scores of the quiz.

 #### Future Additions
 In future expansion the site could include